puru02/django-anymail/docs/esps/mailersend.rst

     if your extra headers have :mailheader:`Precedence` set to ``"bulk"`` or ``"list"`` or ``"junk"``, or ``false`` for any other value.

+  .. versionchanged:: 11.0

-  Any other extra headers will raise an :exc:`~anymail.exceptions.AnymailUnsupportedFeature` error.
+      In earlier releases, attempting to send other headers (even with an enterprise account) would raise an :exc:`~anymail.exceptions.AnymailUnsupportedFeature` error.

 **No merge headers support**
   MailerSend's API does not provide a way to support Anymail's